Harvard Medical School Residency Program in Otolaryngology

 The Division of Otolaryngology in the Department of Surgery at Beth Israel Deaconess Medical Center (BIDMC) includes clinical activities in general otolaryngology, rhinology, paranasal sinus medicine and surgery, otology, and head and neck surgery.

-The Division of Otolaryngology is in the Department of Surgery at Brigham and Women's Hospital (BWH), a 700-bed tertiary care hospital.
+The Division of Otolaryngology is part of the Department of Surgery at Brigham and Women's Hospital (BWH), a 700-bed tertiary care hospital.
 The majority of outpatients are seen at the Nesson Ambulatory Care Building where physical examinations of the head and neck, laryngeal videostroboscopy, hearing tests, electronystagmograms, auditory evoked response testing, microscopic examinations of the head and neck, radio frequency procedures, laryngeal botox injections, biopsies, and other minor procedures under local anesthesia are performed primarily on adults.

 Research at Brigham and Women's Hospital